RasmusRPaulsen/DTUImageAnalysis/exercises/ex6b-AdvancedPixelClassification/readme.md

 ## Exercise 6
 Train the linear discriminant classifier using the Fisher discriminant function and estimate the weight-vector coefficient W (i.e. $w_0$ and $w$) for classification given X and T by using the `W=LDA()` function.
 The LDA function outputs W=[[w01, w1]; [w02, w2]] for class 1 and 2 respectively.

-*Tip: Read the Bishop note on Chapter 4.*
+*Tip 1: Read the Bishop note on Chapter 4.*

+*Tip 2: Read the documentation of the provided LDA function to understand the expected input dimensions.*

 ```python
 W = LDA(X,T)